-Jim: So, when you talk about from me to we, I mean, this is deep.
-This isn't just a high-level kind of fun thing.
-You guys had a transformation in your lives, your hearts and your marriage.
+Jim: So when you talk about, I mean, this is deep.
+This isn’t just a high-level kind of fun thing.
+You guys had a transformation in your lives, your hearts, and your marriage.

 Lucille: Completely.
-When we got married, it was - it was all me.
+When we got married, it was all “me”.
 I was trying to get what I wanted.
 He was trying to get what he wanted.
-I was pursuing a career and I told him, "don't get in my way, buddy, because you're gonna get kicked aside.
-If, you know" - "well, what if you have to go?" - "then I go."
-And he's like, "what do you mean?"
-And so, he was trying to control me, and I was nasty.
+I was pursuing a career and I told him, “Don’t get in my way, buddy, ‘cause you’re gonna get kicked aside.”
+If you know - “Well, what if you have to go?”
+“Then I go.”
+And he’s like, “What do you mean?”
+And so he was trying to control me, and I was nasty.
 And we were always fighting.
 Sometimes we would fight for two weeks and not talk to each other for two weeks.
-It was - it was - I don't know we even stayed together over those five years.
+It was - it was - I don’t know we even stayed together for those five years.

-Jim: OK, so I've got to ask you.
-So today, when you have a disagreement, what's it look like as believers (laughter)?
+Jim: Okay, so I’ve got to ask you.
+So today, when you have a disagreement, what’s it look like as believers?

 Lucille: Oh, it’s - well, we’re talking 35 years later.

 Jim: That is so wonderful.
 I mean, that, to me, is life.
-What you're describing there, this is the way it should be, especially if you're a non-believer.
+What you’re describing there, this is the way it should be, especially if you’re a non-believer.
 And we have a number of - of non-Christians that listen to the program.
-We wanna encourage you to get on the track with, uh, knowing who Christ is and where he can take you, and your testimony, as part of that.
-Uh...
-In that regard, talk about the - the desire to reach young people and to help them do it better.
+We wanna encourage you to get on the track with, uh, knowing who Christ is and where He can take you and your testimony as part of that.
+In that regard, talk about the desire to reach young people and to help them do it better.
 What do you think are the key things when it comes to doing a wedding and all that planning in a better way?

 Lucille: We did.

-Jim: (Laughter) I wanna go back to it.
-What went right, and what went wrong?
+Jim: When you go back to it, what went right, and what went wrong?